Why Is Pickleball Named Pickleball?

 Pickleball follows a set of simple rules that make it accessible to players of all skill levels.
 The server must hit the ball underhand and diagonally across the net, ensuring it lands in the opponent’s service court.
 Once the ball is in play, both teams must hit the ball over the net without letting it bounce twice on their side.
 The non-volley zone near the net adds an extra challenge, as players cannot enter this area to hit volley shots.

-You may also like: Best Pickleball Bags
+You may also like: Pickleball Serve Techniques

 Pickleball’s Popularity